bundle

 to output a summary containing these values.

-Run a bundle
+Run a job or pipeline

 To run a specific job or pipeline, use the bundle run